'A young, Ukrainian Mother Teresa’ — Wisconsin resident sends $23 million of materials to war survivors in Ukraine

 However, OHCHR specified that the real numbers could be higher.

-But it’s also noteworthy that more than one million Ukrainians have been displaced, out of a population of 47 million.
+But it’s also noteworthy that more than 1 million Ukrainians have been displaced, out of a population of 47 million.

 The Chalice of Mercy initiatives aim to solve the needs of those who are war survivors.
 These efforts are carried out in close collaboration with the Catholic Kharkivska-Zaporizhzhya Diocese in Ukraine.